-SEATTLE, October 31, 2014 – The 68th Seattle Boat Show, Indoors + Afloat drops anchor on January 23, 2015.
+SEATTLE – December 7, 2016 – The 70th Seattle Boat Show, Indoors + Afloat drops anchor on Jan.
+27, 2017.
 It’s the largest boat show on the West Coast and the third largest show in North America.
-The 10-day show is a not-to-be-missed event on the calendar of Washington state boaters, many of whom have been faithfully attending for decades and now bring their kids or grandkids as part of the tradition.
+In past years, the 9 -day show attracted visitors from as far away as Australia, Finland, Sweden, Great Britain and the United Arab Emirates, as well as 36 US states and eight Canadian provinces.
+Many show attendees have been faithfully attending for decades and now bring their kids or grandkids as part of the tradition.
 As well as they feel they know the show, they might be surprised by some of the fun facts and trivia about the show and boating in the Northwest.

-SEATTLE, November 5, 2014 – One of the most popular features year in and year out at the Seattle Boat Show is the extensive line-up of free boating and fishing seminars and the advanced training classes for a fee through Boat Show University.
-Indeed many out-of-town attendees plan their travel arrangements around the seminar schedule.
-Others buy a 5-day pass in order to fit in all the seminars they want to attend.
-And it’s with good reason.
+SEATTLE – One of the most popular features year in and year out at the Seattle Boat Show is the extensive line-up of free boating and fishing seminars and the advanced training classes for a fee through Boat Show University.
+Many out-of-town attendees plan their travel arrangements around the seminar schedule.
+Others buy a multi-day pass to fit in all the seminars they want to attend.
 No other show in North America matches the Seattle seminar schedule in terms of the quality, variety and number of seminars offered.
-For the 2015 show there will be 35 new free seminars, bringing the total to 235 and prompting the addition of a fourth stage on weekends.
-Many of the new topics center on the latest technologies and apps.
-There are also new topics for women and a cooking demonstration.
-There’s something for everyone and all skill levels.
+This year includes 36 new topics and 17 new presenters...